Official UN Peacekeeping Operations Portal

 21-Day Authorization

-Authorized UN peacekeeping personnel who adopted a child through a qualifying adoption agency receive up to 21 days for non-chargeable leave of absence.
+Personnel who adopted through a qualifying agency receive up to 21 days of non-chargeable leave.

 Family Support